 The prospect of legalizing adult-use marijuana in Illinois has widespread support, and the bill is crafted to shore up that support among critical voting blocs.
 Nevertheless, vigorous opposition is expected.
 Smart Approaches to Marijuana, a group that opposes legalization, has said that the bill will create an “addiction-for-profit” industry.
 The limited number of cultivation centers has also raised concerns as to whether there will be an adequate amount of product available for market when the first legal sales start, and the bills limitation on the canopy space per cultivation center could only exacerbate that problem.
 Others have voiced concerns that the bill would allow marijuana advertising and is just another ill-advised money grab for a state with significant financial issues.

 Pritzker hopes to have the bill passed by the end of the current legislative session on May 31, 2019.
 That means there will be a healthy amount of debate in the coming weeks.
-Both New Jersey and New York appeared poised to be the first states to pass legislation legalizing adult-use recreational marijuana and both failed to get it done.
+Both New Jersey and New York appeared poised to be the first states to pass legislation creating adult-use recreational marijuana markets and both failed to get it done.
 Whether Illinois is able to accomplish the feat remains to be seen, but we will continue to follow the events in Springfield closely and update the blog accordingly.

 The post Illinois introduces bill for legalized adult-use recreational marijuana, but will it pass? appeared first on Cannabis Blog.